 For example, you want to link to payables-manage-payables.md from ui-work-general-journals.md, where the folder structure is as follows:

-Link to a topic in a different folder than source topic
+Link to a article in a different folder than source article

 These links have the format